TWilmer/targetboard/README.md

 Targetboard

+Warning: v1 of the board has a bug in the VDD/VSS connection of the CAN drivers.

 this is my hobby project.
 It supports a lot of features where I want me an my daughter to play with:
 - Simulate a Traffic light
 - USB to Serial communication